-Different vehicle loading states can be selected in the "Load" menu.
+Tunings for different vehicle loading states can be selected in the "Load" menu.
 A selection can be made between one-person operation, one-person operation with luggage, two-person operation, and two-person operation with luggage.

 The load mode selected last is displayed on the right in the segment display.